 Most of my works are oil on linen.
 My interests include the human figure, the painting process, and art historical precedent.
 I use traditional techniques in my work with an interest in cultural continuity.
-I prefer depicting common human actions rather than those specific to a particular time or place.
-My recent series of paintings uses dense figure groups engaged in some sort of vaguely familiar narrative.
-This use of multi-figured compositions developed from my study of manuscript paintings and relations between text and image in medieval books.
+I prefer depicting common human actions rather than those specific to a particular time or place, and artistic methods from earlier periods, which have survived to the present day, suit this kind of imagery.